- The Basics

 - Earning Part 4:Manufactured Spending

-I was inspired to start this site after reading this article on a website you may have heard of called Yahoo.
+I was inspired to start this site after reading this article.
 This is NOT fake news!

 It’s an interesting read, but even if you don’t have time to read it just look at the title… WHHHATTT?!
 This blew my mind.
 I knew that selling miles and points to banks was a major contributor to airlines’ profits but I had no idea that it was such a huge part of their bottom line.
 Part of the reason this is so profitable for airlines is that people do not know how and when to use miles to their best AAdvantage.
 See what I did there?
 Sorry bad joke.